+Field work and study.
+Organic gardening intern should expect to work in the greenhouse, harvesting, weeding and planting.
+Work includes standard gardening projects, record keeping, marketing selling, CSA production and other market garden tasks depending on the season.
 The internship position is intended for individuals who wish to have a combination of field work and academic study.
-While much of the intern’s time is spent working in the field, a portion of each week is reserved for study in the intern’s area of specialized interest.
 The intern will also complete a project in his/her chosen area, so applicants should have a strong desire to learn.

 Applicants must be physically fit, capable of completing the rigors of garden work and able to work in a variety of weather conditions.
 Previous farm experience is preferred, but not necessary to apply.
 Mostly, we encourage an interest in sustainable farming, a willingness to learn and ability to self-direct.

 Duration is negotiable.
-There is a minimum commitment of three months with options up to seven months – April through October
+There is a minimum commitment of three months, with options up to 12 months.

 Five days a week with occasional Saturday mornings – roughly 35-45 hours a week total

-Compensation includes a private room, farm produce, paid lunch on workdays (Monday-Friday), $100/month stipend, and access to WVC workshops.
+Compensation includes a daily cafeteria lunch, private room, farm produce, $150/month stipend, and access to WVC workshops.
 There are also opportunities to learn fiber arts such as felting, knitting and spinning.